 There are many options for dog pain relief.
 Dr. Greer discusses how to help with dog arthritis, dog hip pain and provide joint pain relief for dogs.

 Arthritis in Dogs and Cats

-Arthritis in dogs and cats is very common.
+How can you tell if your dog has arthritis?
+Arthritis in dogs and cats is common.
 Pet arthritis treatment and management can be an effective way to control your pet's joint pain.

 How to Care For An Older Dog

 What should I do when my dog gets old?
 Learn about old dog diseases and how to care for a senior dog.